Healthy Homes Assessment Te Marua

 • Does the water flow properly and is there draught-stopping?

-The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy solutions ruling can be extremely costly for landlords and property managers.
-For specialist advice get in touch today to schedule your rental property home evaluation.
+The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling could be significant for property managers and landlords.
+For professional guidance, contact us today to book your rental properties home evaluation.

 home assessments for rental properties